The British Healthcare Trades Association (BHTA) is the UK's oldest and largest healthcare association, founded in 1917.

 Trade - Membership of BHTA shows your commitment to giving your customers the very best service – and allows you to display the BHTA/CTSI logo showing your membership status.
-You’ll also be listed on the BHTA site, CTSI’s site and the Disability Living Foundation (DLF) site, raising your profile as a trusted supplier.
+You’ll also be listed on the BHTA site, CTSI’s site and the Disabled Living Foundation (DLF) site, raising your profile as a trusted supplier.

 Public - Wherever you see the BHTA logo, you know you’re dealing with a company you can trust.
 You’ll get clear information about your rights, receive a high standard of customer service and have access to an independent complaints process.
 If you're looking for an approved supplier who can assess your needs and help you to choose the right product or service, find a BHTA member near you.